A loose moral climate fed the paranoia and fear that allowed Nu Labour to flourish:

 require an email address upon sign-up for registered users

-will be illegal, but much more will not, or may be suitable say for over 13s or over 16s only.
-A traffic light system may therefore struggle to distinguish between these and runs the risk of imposing the strictest warning on masses of content by default.
+this will be illegal, but much more will not, or may be suitable say for over 13s or over 16s only.
+A traffic light system may therefore struggle to distinguish between these and runs the risk of imposing the strictest warning on masses of content

 Author Mark Forsyth was writing his book in the library, and needed to check a line from the famous play.
 He revealed on his blog that the filter had logged his attempt to access the page.